edamla/mediterraneanagency/_books/2021-09-01-unforgettable-stories-from-life.md

 ---
 Our storybook series “From Life” consisting of 3 volumes has been read by millions of people for half a century.
-Later, it was translated into 10 for- eign languages and won the hearts of those people as well.
+Later, it was translated into 10 foreign languages and won the hearts of those people as well.
 Since these works appeal to people of “all ages” from 7 to 77, in the book you have in your hands, we have brought together the stories that